CodeYourFuture/fieldtrip-js2-coworkers/courses/js2-coworkers/docs/sprint1/prs/repo-setup/description.md

 Adds:

+- A pull request template
-- Instructions on how to clone and contribute to the repo
+- A readme with instructions on how to clone the repo and contribute to it
-- JavaScript module for storing user data
+- A JavaScript module, `members.js`, to be used for storing the member's data

 {{user}} once you've reviewed the code please merge this and then you can clone the repo to your local machine to start development.